 Giant Kelp (Macrocystis pyrifera) is one of the fastest growing producers of biomass.
 The open ocean is an immense, untapped region for collecting solar energy.
 Giant kelp does not grow naturally in the open ocean because kelp normally needs an attachment at about 10-20 meters of depth and also needs key nutrients that are available in deep ocean water or near shore but not at the surface in the open ocean.
 This concept proposes an economical system to provide a grid for attachment and access to nutrients, making it possible to farm kelp in the extensive regions of the open ocean.

-If successful, this patented approach will grow kelp attached to large grids in the open ocean, each grid towed by inexpensive robotic submarines.
-These robotic submarines will keep each grid near the surface during the day to gather sunlight for photosynthesis.
-At night, the submarines will take the grids down to the deeper, cold water where the kelp can absorb nutrients that are not adequate in the warmer surface waters.
+If successful, this patented approach will grow kelp attached to large grids in the open ocean, each grid towed by inexpensive underwater drones.
+These drones will maintain the grids near the surface during the day to gather sunlight for photosynthesis.
+At night, the drones will take the grids down to the deeper, cold water where the kelp can absorb nutrients that are not adequate in the warmer surface waters.
 These kelp farms will also be taken to deeper water during storms or to avoid passing ships.
-Every three months, the submarines will move the kelp farms to scheduled locations to rendezvous with harvesters.
+Every three months, the drones will move the kelp farms to scheduled locations to rendezvous with harvesters.

-- does not compete with food production for land.
+- does not compete with food production for agricultural land.

 - will not harm environmentally-sensitive areas, such as deserts or marine reserves.

-- stores nutrients when they are available and uses them when needed.
+- stores nutrients when they are available and uses them when needed.1

-- is relatively easy to process into drop-in fuels because it has no lignin and little cellulose.
+- is relatively easy to process into drop-in fuels because it has no lignin and little cellulose.2

-- is one of the fastest-growing primary producers with elongation rates ~30 cm/day, and average photosynthetic efficiency in the range of 6-8%, much higher than terrestrial plant production at 1.8-2.2%.
+- is one of the fastest-growing primary producers with elongation rates ~30 cm/day,3 and average photosynthetic efficiency in the range of 6-8%, much higher than terrestrial plant production at 1.8-2.2%.4

 - continues to grow year round especially if adequate nutrients are available, and the harvest is non-destructive so farms can be productive for years without replanting.